jm-rcc/hpc-docs/software/OpenBabel.md

 ## Installed versions
  - openbabel/3.1.1-gompi-2022a  (version), (toolchain)
  - openbabel/3.1.1-gompi-2021a  (version), (toolchain)
-### Description
-Open Babel is a chemical toolbox designed to speak the many languages of chemical data.
+>Open Babel is a chemical toolbox designed to speak the many languages of chemical data.
 It's an open, collaborative project allowing anyone to search, convert, analyze, or store data from molecular modeling, chemistry, solid-state materials, biochemistry, or related areas.